dcgmechanics/GenieVA/README.md

 5. System File Checker Utility
 6. Applications (if installed)

-This one Took me Approx 10 Hours to Write From Sacrtch & This is still in beta version.
+This one Took me Approx 10 Hours to Write From Sacrtch + Searching Commands + Testing Them on My PC + Debugging & This is still in beta version.

 Hope You Enjoy This Stuff.